isw-kudos/huddo-docs/docs/boards/cloud/updates.md

 - Card drag and drop

     - issue where a duplicate card appears when drag to end
-    - issue where card jumps to back to top when dragging a card in list to end of same list
+    - issue where card jumps back to top when dragging a card to end of same list

 2023-05-16